Do you read the Bible?

 Study the Bible.
 How to Study the Bible David Jon Hill wrote this initially and Dr. Thiel added scriptures, tips, and suggestions to it.
 A 2015 sermon is available and is also titled How to Study the Bible.

-The Bible was primarily written in Hebrew and Greek--it was in those languages that God's Spirit inspired the writers of scripture--not English, not Latin.
-Thus unless ancient Hebrew and classical Greek are well known to you, you will need to read a translation of the biblical texts.
+The Bible was primarily written in Hebrew and Greek (see Was the New Testament Written in Greek, Hebrew, or Aramaic?)--it was in those languages that God's Spirit inspired the writers of scripture--not English, not Latin.
+Thus, unless ancient Hebrew and classical Greek are well known to you, you will need to read a translation of the biblical texts.

 Two of the most commonly used English translations are the 1611 King James Version (KJV) and the 1982 New Kings James Version (NKJV, which is used predominantly).
-Both of these are attempts to be a word-for-word translation (the KJV is based on the Textus Receptus), which usually better for Bible study that paraphrase versions of the Bible.
-For daily reading I now tend to use the New Kings James Version as it is one of the more accurate translations (though it, like all translations I have read, contains some translator errors/biases) and uses modern language.
+Both of these are attempts to be a word-for-word translation (the KJV is based on one of the texts called the Textus Receptus), which usually better for Bible study that paraphrase versions of the Bible.
+For daily reading I now tend to use the New Kings James Version as it is one of the more accurate translations (though it, like all translations I have read, contains some translator errors/biases and for several passages the NIV is superior) and uses modern language.
 I have read several other translations.

 What many advocates of both King James-onlyism and Douay-Rheims-onlyism do not know is that neither Bible is the original issued in the 1600s.
 Over the last three centuries, numerous minor changes (for example, of spelling and grammar) have been made in the King James, with the result that most versions of the KJV currently on the market are significantly different from the original. http://www.catholic.com/tracts/bible-translations-guide viewed 01/17/15

-I used to use the KJV a lot more, but it is difficult for many to understand--younger people have trouble with the old English it uses and non-native English readers find it confusing.
-Plus, it, despite the beliefs of some, also has translation errors (the KJV mistranslates Acts 12:4, Hebrews 4:9, 1 John 5:7-8, etc. )--it is not superior to all other versions as some believe.
+I used to use the KJV a lot more, but it is difficult for many to understand--younger people, especially, have trouble with the old English it uses and non-native English readers find it confusing.
+Plus, it, despite the beliefs of some, also has translation errors (the KJV mistranslates Acts 12:4, Hebrews 4:9,etc. and improperly adds 1 John 5:7-8 )--it is not superior to all other versions as some believe.
 Nor does the Bible ever suggest that God's Spirit would lead translators to produce a better version that the original Bible (as some KJV and some Septuagint advocates seem to believe).

 Sometimes for clarity, I will cite the NIV (New International Version).
-Though it is not always a word-for-word translation, sometimes it gets certain words more correct that the NKJV or KJV do.
+Though it is not always a word-for-word translation, sometimes it translates certain passages more accurately than the NKJV or KJV do.
 I also will use other translations depending upon their applicability to the subject I am covering..

 Sometimes it is helpful to read multiple translations which can help your understanding, although sometimes translator bias can be a problem (some on-line Bibles and helps can be found at this link for Bible and Historical Resources on the Internet).
 But the more you actually read the Bible, the more you should be able to discern the truth as opposed to biased traditions of men.